 - Make sure you agree on the number of working hours: if you have time to visit around on the weekends, it’s a golden opportunity!

 - Ask how your work will be remunerated: money and/or free accommodation?

-If you’re interested in a farm stay, you can check out WWOOF, which brings together volunteers and organic farmers, Farm Stay US or Farm Stay Camping Australia.
+If you’re interested in a farm stay, check out WWOOF, which brings together volunteers and organic farmers, Farm Stay US or Farm Stay Camping Australia.

 Work Away and HelpX are dedicated to finding volunteer work for people looking for a place to stay when traveling and ready to help, not exclusively on farms.

 Live on a boat